We Are Workers’ Lawyers.

 What does “per stirpes” distribution mean in Iowa?

-Spouse takes all as long as all children are with that spouse.
+The spouse will inherit everything, as long as all of the children are with that spouse.

-• Spouse takes half of all real property, all of exempt property, and half of all other personal property.
+• The spouse takes half of all real property, all of the exempt property and half of all other personal property.

-• Remaining property passes per stirpes, meaning individuals inherit shares based on their position in the family tree.
+• The remaining property passes per stirpes, meaning individuals inherit shares based on their position in the family tree.

 What is exempt property?

-Exempt property is designed to allow a limited number of items necessary to maintaining the household.
+Exempt property is designed to allow a limited number of items necessary to maintain the household.

 Until 1986, Iowa included: